ItayShaul111/Reconstruction-Simulation/README.md

 # 🏗️ Reconstruction Simulation
-**C++ OOP Simulation – SPL Assignment 1 @ BGU**
+**C++ OOP Simulation – SPL 2025 @ BGU**

-A modular C++ simulation system designed to evaluate reconstruction strategies in post-war SPLand.
+A modular and extensible C++ simulation designed to model strategic recovery planning in post-war SPLand.
 Developed as part of the **Systems Programming Lab (SPL)** course at Ben-Gurion University, the system simulates settlements, facilities, and development plans using object-oriented principles and strategic selection policies.

 ---